 The temporary team members are up and running with everything they need almost immediately, and the company has a clear audit trail of who has access to what information, when and why.

-Peter Bradley of Torsion says: “Organisations are having to react to highly transient workforces and different ways of working during the coronavirus outbreak.
+Peter Bradley of Torsion says: “Organisations are having to react to highly transient workforces and different ways of working.
 Only with automation will businesses be able to stay in control of their data and act swiftly to ensure their teams have appropriate access without compromising their data security.”

 Stay up to date!